seothemes/genesis-starter-theme/README.md

 2. Search and replace `starter_` with your theme function prefix.
 3. Search and replace `Genesis Starter` with your theme name.

+You can also use the Gulp [rename](#additional-commands) task included with the theme.

 ## Customization